LostInDarkMath/pedantic-python-decorators/README.md

 ## Dependencies
 There are no hard dependencies.
 But if you want to use some advanced features you need to install the following packages:
-- [Docstring-Parser](https://github.com/rr-/docstring_parser) if you need to verify your docstrings.
 - [multiprocess](https://github.com/uqfoundation/multiprocess) if you want to use the `@in_subprocess` decorator
 - [flask](https://pypi.org/project/Flask/) if you want to you the request validators which are designed for `Flask` (see unit tests for examples):
   - `FlaskParameter` (abstract class)